This high-fiber recipe was inspired by Martha Stewart. Zucchini muffins are moist, nutritious, and really easy to make - this is how!

 - 1 large mashed banana

-- 1 tsp egg replacer and 2 Tbsp cold water – equivalent to 1 large egg
+- 1 teaspoon egg replacer and 2 tablespoon cold water - equivalent to 1 large egg

 - Pinch of salt